Squamish Seed Library and Seedy Sunday

 Where is the Seed Library located?

-The Seed Library is hosted at the Squamish Public Library, just to the right of the entrance.
+The Seed Library is hosted at the Squamish Public Library, across from the Library check out desk.

 How do I use the Seed Library?